encoredev/encore/docs/develop/api-schemas.md

 ## Headers

-Headers are defined by the `header` field tag.
+Headers are defined by the `header` field tag, which can be used in both request and response data types.
 The tag name is used to translate between the struct field and http headers.
 In the example below, the `Language` field of `ListBlogPost` will be fetched from the `Accept-Language` HTTP header.